axiros/axblack/README.md

 environments in order to use both on one host.

 <details><summary>Changelog</summary>
+[2020-10-09 19:31]
+- Changed the triple quote behaviour (keep them only in simple statements like docstrings but not assignments).
+See https://github.com/axiros/axblack/issues/6

 [2019-12-12 12:57]
 - Changed the exclude behaviour: When exclude given in .toml file we *always*